Family Therapy

 Keys to Family Therapy

-The Family Systems Perspective
+The Systems Perspective

-Inclusivity in Family Therapy
+Inclusivity in Family Counseling

-I typically act as a facilitator, helping family members express their thoughts and feelings and guiding the process of problem-solving and conflict resolution.
-The goal of family therapy is that the positive changes, realizations, and insights gained in sessions transition to their life outside of sessions.
+I typically act as a facilitator, helping members express their thoughts and feelings and guiding the process of problem-solving and conflict resolution.
+The goal of family counseling is that the positive changes, realizations, and insights gained in sessions transition to their life outside of sessions.
 My role is often to point out aspects of their relationships they are unaware of or, better yet, help them see this themselves.

 Family Therapy Techniques